YanaSiao/polimi-cse-study-materials/nlp/exam-questions.md

 - e.
 A prompt that tells the model to answer quickly without breaking down the problem

-### **Q137.** Which of the following techniques might be used to discover the topics discussed in a collection of documents?
-- a.
-TF-IDF cosine similarity
-- b.
-Word2Vec embedding
-- c.
-Latent Dirichlet Allocation (LDA)
-- d.
-NONE of the other answers is correct
-- e.
-Tokenisation algorithm
-- f.
-Support Vector Machine classifier

-### **Q138.** Latent Dirichlet Allocation (LDA) can be used to:
-- a. classify documents into a predefined set of categories
-- b. cluster words based on their structural properties
-- c. automatically parse the syntactical structure of a sentence
-- d. discover the hidden topics discussed in a collection of documents
-- e.
-NONE of the other options is correct

 ### **Q139.** Which of the following would NOT be considered a limitation of regular-expression based text extraction?
 - a. the potential for a high number of false positives, due to insufficiency of syntactical structure to prevent them
 - b. the potential for a high number of false negatives, due to lack of generality of the rule